wordshaker/jesswhite_4/_posts/2020-09-20-hacktober-post.md

 ### If there are conflicts.

-There are numerous tools for resolving git conflicts including <a href="https://www.scootersoftware.com/" target="_blank">Beyond Compare</a>, <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a>, your IDE or choice or you can use your terminal of choice.
+There are numerous tools for resolving git conflicts including <a href="https://www.scootersoftware.com/" rel="noreferrer" target="_blank">Beyond Compare</a>, <a href="https://code.visualstudio.com/" rel="noreferrer" target="_blank">Visual Studio Code</a>, your IDE or choice or you can use your terminal of choice.

 I personally like to use <a href="https://code.visualstudio.com/docs/editor/versioncontrol#_merge-conflicts" target="_blank">the Visual Studio Code merge conflict solution.</a> I find it very intuitive and easy to use.